Our Process

 While the discussion section of a research paper is meant to interpret the findings and explore their implications, certain elements should be excluded to maintain focus and clarity.
 Let’s look at some of the things to avoid including in the discussion,

-1. New Data: The discussion section is not the place to introduce new data or results that were not presented in the results section.
+1. New Data: The discussion section is not the place to introduce new data or results not presented in the results section.
 Stick to interpreting the findings that have already been reported.

-2. Irrelevant Information: Avoid including tangential or unrelated information that does not directly contribute to the interpretation of your results or the discussion of their implications.
+2. Irrelevant Information: Avoid including tangential or unrelated information that does not directly contribute to interpreting your results or discussing their implications.
 Keep the discussion focused on the research question or objective.

 3. Personal Opinions: The discussion should be based on evidence and logical reasoning rather than personal opinions or biases.
 Avoid inserting subjective viewpoints that are not supported by the data or literature.